-The rectifier, inverter, and battery switchgear open, and the power module is turned off immediately, without asking for verification.
+The rectifier, inverter, battery, and bypass switchgear open, and the power module is turned off immediately, without asking for verification.

 Do not attempt to restart the system after the REPO until the cause of the shutdown has been identified and cleared.